Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around strong earnings reports, it can genuinely reprice S&P 500 ETF.
+If a headline materially changes expectations around increased earnings expectations, it can genuinely reprice S&P 500 ETF.

-If a headline materially changes expectations around improved liquidity conditions, it can genuinely reprice S&P 500 ETF.
+If a headline materially changes expectations around better liquidity conditions, it can genuinely reprice S&P 500 ETF.

 Headlines that are often noise